 Flu vaccines are completely safe and have weakened viruses, meaning the flu shot cannot cause the flu.
 The high dose flu vaccine and the regular flu shot can both cause side effects, but, side effects may be stronger with the high dose flu vaccine.
 Getting any flu vaccination is the first step to protecting yourself against the flu.

-Senior Flu Shot Side Effects
+Flu Shot Side Effects

 The risk of developing side effects from the vaccine is higher in a high dose flu vaccine rather than the average flu shot.
 These side effects can include pain, swelling or soreness at the injection site, and headaches or muscles aches.
 These side effects may be less than ideal.

 Does Medicare Cover Flu Shots?

 The Part B deductible does not apply to this service, so as long as you are enrolled in Medicare and the doctor or clinic accepts Medicare, you are fully covered.

-Medicare Advantage and Medicare Supplement plans are required, at a minimum, to provide the same benefits as Original Medicare (Part A and B).
-This means that if you are enrolled in a Medicare Advantage or Medicare Supplement plan, your flu shot is fully covered, too.
+Medicare Advantage plans are required, at a minimum, to provide the same benefits as Original Medicare (Part A and B).
+This means that if you are enrolled in a Medicare Advantage plan, your flu shot is fully covered, too.

 A MA plan can provide vision, dental, and hearing coverage.
-Plus, some may offer fitness classes like SilverSneakers!
-Our licensed agents can help you find the perfect plan that fits your needs and budget.
-Call us at 833-438-3676 or click here to get in touch with a top agent!
+Plus, some may offer fitness classes like SilverSneakers®!
+Our licensed agents are highly trained can help you find the perfect plan that fits your needs and budget.
+Call us at 844-431-1832 or click here to get in touch with an agent!

 This blog was originally published on November 6, 2018, by Kelsey Davis and updated on August 30, 2019 by Troy Frink .